 Karen is a mom to three deaf and hard of hearing kids and an advocate for families with deaf and hard of hearing children.
-She is the Director of Deaf and Hard of Hearing Infusion and serves on the board and Speaker’s Bureau for Hands & Voices .
+She is the Co-Director of Deaf and Hard of Hearing Infusion and serves on the Speaker’s Bureau for Hands & Voices .
 She is the founder and a board member of Illinois Hands & Voices.
 Karen has been honored as a HearStrong Champion and a Top Twenty Deaf Pearl.
 She received the Hot Mommas Award housed at the George Washington University School of Business.

 Some of Karen’s media features: